Marvel Nemesis: Rise of the Imperfects

-Marvel Nemesis: Rise of the Imperfects is a fighting game for the PlayStation 2, Xbox, GameCube, Nintendo DS, and PSP, which ties into the "Marvel Nemesis" comic book series.
-It was released on September 20, 2005 in North America and October 14 in Europe.
+Marvel Nemesis: Rise of the Imperfects is a fighting game for the PlayStation 2, Xbox, GameCube, Nintendo DS, and PlayStation Portable, which ties into the "Marvel Nemesis" comic book series.
+It was released in North America in September 2005 and in PAL territories in October 2005.
 The game focuses on Marvel Comics characters facing a new team of super villains known as The Imperfects.
-Upon release, the game was not received very well by critics.
+Upon release, the game received mixed to negative reviews from critics.
+A sequel, Marvel Chaos, was announced in 2007, and was to be developed by EA Chicago for PlayStation 3 and Xbox 360, but was cancelled the following year.

 Gameplay

-The game pitches a series of Marvel heroes and villains, including Venom, Wolverine, Iron Man, and Spider-Man against a series of original EA-created/owned characters.
+The game pitches a series of Marvel heroes and villains, including Venom, Wolverine, Iron Man, and Spider-Man against a series of original characters.
 Combat is simplified in favor of allowing the player greater movement, and the game initially drew comparisons to Power Stone, Super Smash Bros. and Ehrgeiz as a result.
 The game featured Fatality-like finishing moves that could be triggered as soon as an opponent's health falls to 25% or lower.